patilasmit/Elevate-Labs-Internship/README.md

 | 5️⃣ | Format date (`Dt_Customer` → `date`) |
 | 6️⃣ | Fix data types |
 | 7️⃣ | Engineer features:<br> ➤ `age`<br> ➤ `days_as_customer`<br> ➤ `age_group`<br> ➤ `loyalty_tier`<br> ➤ `is_parent`, `household_size` |

+# Task No 2 - Elevate Labs Internship | Day 2
+# 🛍️ Global Superstore Sales Intelligence Dashboard

+This Power BI dashboard analyzes sales and profitability for Global Superstore—a retail company with wide-ranging operations across products, customer segments, and regions.
+The dashboard is divided into two insightful pages: an Executive Overview and a Deep Dive into performance drivers.

+## 📌 Problem Statement

+Global Superstore operates in multiple countries, offering a vast product catalog across various customer segments.
+Despite its reach, the business faces challenges like fluctuating profits, inefficiencies in order fulfillment, and an unclear understanding of what drives or drains revenue.

+🔍 **Key Challenges Addressed:**
+- Which products and regions are the most/least profitable?
+- How do discounts, shipping modes, and customer segments impact profit?
+- Where can we optimize operations and boost margins?

+## 📈 Dashboard Goals
+- Visualize sales and profit trends across categories, regions, and segments.
+- Identify high-performing and underperforming areas in the business.
+- Understand how discounts and shipping choices affect profitability.
+- Drive better decisions through data-backed insights.

+## 📊 Dashboard Overview
+### ✅ Page 1: Executive Overview – Sales & Profit Breakdown

+- **Category vs Sub-Category Analysis** (Stacked Bar Chart)
+- **Sales by State** (Filled Map or Matrix)
+- **Customer Segment Profit Share** (Donut Chart)
+- **Order Priority vs Sales & Profit** (Column Chart)
+- **Discount vs Profit Impact** (Scatter/Line Chart)
+- **Shipping Mode Profitability** (Column Chart)

+📌 *Summary:* A high-level view of sales and profitability, identifying top-performing areas and early profit leaks.

+### ✅ Page 2: Deep Dive – Performance Drivers

+- **Sub-Category Sales by Category**
+- **State-wise Sales & Profit (with Conditional Formatting)**
+- **Segment-wise Profit Distribution**
+- **Order Priority vs Financial Impact**
+- **Shipping Mode and Profitability Breakdown**

+📌 *Summary:* Deeper analysis to uncover what truly drives or hinders performance and profitability.

+## 🧠 Key Insights
+- Phones and Chairs dominate sales; some categories underperform.
+- California leads in revenue, but other states show low profit.
+- Discounts are a major factor in declining profit margins.
+- Standard shipping is the most used but not always most profitable.

+## 🛠 Tools Used

+- **Power BI** – Data cleaning, modeling, and visualization
+- **DAX** – Calculated measures and KPIs (e.g., Total Sales, Profit)
+- **Excel** – Initial dataset exploration

+## ✅ Outcomes

+This dashboard empowers decision-makers to:
+- Optimize product and segment strategies
+- Revisit discounting and shipping policies
+- Focus on high-potential regions and reduce operational inefficiencies

+> 📢 **From raw data to real business decisions—this project showcases the power of BI to drive strategic growth.**